seihello/seihello/README.md

 ### Hi there 👋
 - 🙍🏻‍♂️ My name is Seisuke, but you can just call me Sei
-- 🏢 I worked for five years as a software developer in Japan
+- 🏢 Worked for five years as a software developer
-- 🇨🇦 I'm currently living in Vancouver
+- 🇨🇦 Living in Vancouver
-- 💻 I'm learning English and web development
+- 💻 C++/Python/HTML/CSS/JavaScript/TypeScript/React.js
-- 🕺 I like traveling, taking photos, seeing musicals, watching baseball

-The repository I used as a university student is [here](https://github.com/g1345468).
+- 🕺 Interest: Traveling, Photography, Musicals, Kalimba, Baseball